j-andrews7/STRprofiler/docs/index.rst

 .. code:: bash

-   strprofiler -db ExampleSTR_database.csv -o ./strprofiler_output STR1.xlsx
+   strprofiler compare -db ExampleSTR_database.csv -o ./strprofiler_output STR1.xlsx

 In this mode, inputs are compared against the database samples only, and not among themselves.
 Outputs will be as described above for sample input(s).

 Database Format
 ^^^^^^^^^^^^^^^